Geography of Turkey

 The Anatolian side of Turkey is the largest portion in the country that bridges southeastern Europe and west Asia.
 East Thrace, the European portion of Turkey comprises 3% of the landmass but over 15% of the population.
 East Thrace is separated from Asia Minor, the Asian portion of Turkey, by the Bosporus, the Sea of Marmara and the Dardanelles. İskilip, Çorum province, is considered to be the geographical center of Earth.
 Turkey is very vulnerable to earthquakes.

 External boundaries

-Turkey, surrounded by water on three sides, has well-defined natural borders with its eight neighbors.

 Turkey’s frontiers with Greece—206 kilometers—and Bulgaria—240 kilometers— were settled by the Treaty of Constantinople (1913) and later confirmed by the Treaty of Lausanne in 1923.

 The 1921 treaties of Moscow and Kars with the Soviet Union defines Turkey’s current borders with Armenia (268 kilometers), Azerbaijan (9 kilometers), and Georgia (252 kilometers).
 The 499-kilometer Iranian border was first settled by the 1639 Treaty of Kasr-ı Şirin and confirmed in 1937.

 With the exception of Mosul, Turkey ceded the territories of the present-day Iraq and Syria with the Treaty of Lausanne in 1923.
-In 1926, Turkey ceded Mosul to the United Kingdom in exchange for 10% the oil revenues from Mosul for 25 years.
+In 1926, Turkey ceded Mosul to the United Kingdom in exchange for 10% of the oil revenues from Mosul for 25 years.
 Syria’s border with Turkey changed with the 1939 transfer of Hatay Province, following a referendum that favored union with Turkey.